r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

   * Use rudder to keep nose straight
 * Significant crosswind
   * Keep main wheels on ground slightly longer than normal takeoff
-  * Both main wheels should lift off at same time, but ok to lift downwind wheel to prevent side-skipping
+  * Both main wheels should lift off at same time, but it's okay to lift downwind wheel to prevent side-skipping
 * Compensate for additional left-turning tendency with more right rudder
 * Hints
   * Keep toes off brakes by keeping heels on floor and balls of feet on bottom of rudder pedals
-  * Maintain full power to enhance performance my providing more fuel (and thus cooling) to engine until clear of obstacles/high enough to level-off
+  * Maintain full power to enhance performance by providing more fuel (and thus cooling) to engine until clear of obstacles/high enough to level-off
 * After takeoff
   * Correcting for wind, looking for traffic, retracting flaps, lowering nose every 500 feet to get better look for traffic ahead
   * Climb checklist at 1000 feet AGL, transition to cruise climb airspeed/shallower climb